tusen-ai/naive-ui/src/affix/demos/enUS/index.demo-entry.md

 # Affix

 Affix can make content stick to fixed places when scrolling.
-It's similar to `position.vue: sticky` but can do more things.
+It's similar to `position: sticky` but can do more things.

 ## Demos